 Notice that He found Zeal lacking in Laodicea and the need to repent of the fact that THEY (Laodicea) did not think that they needed anything else.
 So becoming zealous or diligent again and repenting of this prideful attitude about themselves and what they needed corrects the problem and opens the door to Him so He can begin to work with each of us again.

-So we see that In Philadelphia, Christ was in fact making a last ditch effort to reach as many people called by God as possible with the true Gospel message to call them to the truth AND He was at the same time putting out a warning message to Israel in particular and the world in general about what was about to on the prophetic scene if they did not repent.
+So we see that In Philadelphia, Christ was, in fact, making a last-ditch effort to reach as many people called by God as possible with the true Gospel message to call them to the truth AND He was at the same time putting out a warning message to Israel in particular and the world in general about what was about to on the prophetic scene if they did not repent.

-While in Laodicea the reach out so to speak is to those people who have been called out of this world, the people of God and is in fact a last ditch effort by Christ to save as many of them as possible from what is coming.
+While in Laodicea the reach out so to speak is to those people who have been called out of this world, the people of God and is, in fact, a last-ditch effort by Christ to save as many of them as possible from what is coming.
 If we can repent in time and get back the diligence and zeal that we had in Philadelphia, then it is possible to be saved out of what is coming.

-In Philadelphia every thing was about whether or not you were part of the Grouping of God’s people that were doing the work of Christ to this world.
+In Philadelphia, every thing was about whether or not you were part of the Grouping of God’s people that were doing the work of Christ to this world.

-But what ever you do, you need to realize that there is an Urgency in the work that Christ is doing now.
+But whatever you do, you need to realize that there is an Urgency in the work that Christ is doing now.
 We have to respond NOW, right now!
 If we don’t respond in time then two things are going to happen.
-If we have enough of God’s Spirit to withstand the Great Tribulation and stay apart of the First Fruits of God’s Kingdom then we are likely going to die physically but gain our eternal salvation in the process, or we are going to fail and lose our eternal live.
+If we have enough of God’s Spirit to withstand the Great Tribulation and stay apart of the First Fruits of God’s Kingdom then we are likely going to die physically but gain our eternal salvation in the process, or we are going to fail and lose our eternal life.

 The Hidden Story in the “The Song of Solomon”.

-In the 5th Chapter of the Song of Solomon there is a brief story about the master knocking on the door of his espoused bride.
+In the 5th Chapter of the Song of Solomon, there is a brief story about the master knocking on the door of his espoused bride.
 The story shows her in bed asleep.
 She awakens to his knocking but is reluctant to arise from the bed.
 She makes excuse to her self for why she is not getting up.
 As the story goes she finally arises all excited only to find that He is gone she was too late.
 And then as she goes about looking for her she is punished by the guards in the street.
-Does the sound similar to you to what the People of God who are left behind when God gather those of His people whom have been deemed worthy to escape, will have to go through symbolically?
+Does the sound similar to you to what the People of God who are left behind when God gather those of His people who have been deemed worthy to escape, will have to go through symbolically?